auzuma/.github/profile/README.md

 # Stay Tuned

-Be part of our journey—[follow us](https://github.com/auzuma) here on GitHub to stay updated on our latest innovations!
+Be part of our journey—please [follow us](https://github.com/auzuma) here on GitHub to stay updated on our latest innovations!
 We're working on a website, so once it's launched, you can also subscribe to the newsletter.

-Thank you for being a supporter!
+Thank you for being a supporter! ✨⭐🌟